SmartPracticeschool/SBSPS-Challenge-3576-Wind-Power-Recommender-Web-app-by-Forecasting-using-Prophet-/README.md

 This is a Web app for Real time Forecasting.
 We used the value in columns  “Wind Direction (in degrees), Wind Speed (in m/s), Air Pressure (in atm)" as features and "Active Power" as labels for the model to forecast upto 72 hours in Real Time!

 ## Dashboard
+We also have a Node-RED UI for real time anemometer readings of Wind speeds and Wind Directions of 4 metropolitan cities.